painarasimha/language-detection/README.md

 The model was evaluated using a confusion matrix, showing good performance across all supported languages.
 TF-IDF helps capture language-specific vocabulary patterns, and MultinomialNB handles text classification efficiently.

 💡 Future Improvements
-Add support for more languages (e.g., Hindi, Japanese, Chinese)
+Add support for more languages (e.g.Japanese, Chinese)

 Integrate FastText or XLM-Roberta for larger-scale detection